EmbroidePy/pyembroidery/README.md

 EmbPattern Threadlist
 ---
 The threadlist is a reference table of threads and the information about those threads.
-By default, if not explitly specified, the threadlist are utilized in the order given.
+By default, if not explitly specified, the threadlist is utilized in the order given.
 Prior to `pyembroidery` version 1.3, this was the only method to use these.
 Usually is it sufficient to provide a thread for each color change in the sequence.
-However, if a color is not provided one will be invented when writing to a format that requires one.
-In some cases like .dst files, no colors exists so this will simply be ignored (with the exception of, if extended headers is on giving the dst file a color sequence).
+However, if a color is not provided one, one will be invented when writing to a format that requires one.
+In some cases like .dst files, no colors exists so this will simply be ignored (except if extended headers are requested as those give a color sequence).
 The colors are checked and validated during the encoding process, so specifying these elements with greater detail is explitly possible.
 See Thread Changes for more details.

 EmbPattern Extras
 ---
 This can largely be ignored except in cases when the metadata within the file matters.
 If for example you wish to read files and find the label that exists inside many different embroidery file times, the resulting value will be put into extras.
 This is to store the metadata and sometimes transfer the metadata from one format type to another.
-So an internal label might be able to be transferred between a .dst file and .pes file without regard external file name.
+So an internal label might be able to be transferred between a .dst file and .pes file without regard to the external file name.
 Or the 1-bit images within a PEC file could be viewed.

 Thread Changes
 ---
 Some formats do not explicitly use a `COLOR_CHANGE` command, some of them use `NEEDLE_SET` in order to change the thread.
 The difference here is notable.
 A color change goes to the next needle in a list usually set within the machine or within the file for the next color of thread.
 However, some machines like Barudan use what is most properly a needle change.
 They do not specify the color, but explicitly specifies the needle to be used.
 This often includes beginning writing the file by explictly setting the current needle, if omitted most machines use the current needle.
 Setting the same needle again will produce no effect.
 So often color changes occur between different thread usages, but needle sets occur at the start of each needle usage.
 Calling for a color change, requires that something be changed, and the machine often stopped.
 Calling for a needle_set may set the value to the current needle.

 When data is loaded from a source with needle set commands.
 These `NEEDLE_SET` commands are explicitly used rather than color changes as they more accurately represent the original intent of the file.
-During a write, the encoder will transcribe these in the way requested by the writer settings (as determined by the format itself), using correct thread change command indicated.
+During a write, the encoder will transcribe these in the way requested by the writer settings (as determined by the format itself), using correct thread change command indicated and accounting for the implicit differences.

 There are some cases where one software suite will encode U01 (Barudan formating with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (techincally in this case C00 or needle #0), while other software will cycle through a list of a few needles, indicating more explicitly these are changes.

 There is some ambiguity as to whether the same needle will have the same thread.
 Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second "needle_set=1" indicates that we are going back to the first needle with the first thread, or the first needle with a different thread.
 Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.

 In order to properly encode this information, commands with higher level bits sets are `COLOR_CHANGE`, `NEEDLE_SET`, `COLOR_BREAK`, `SET_CHANGE_SEQUENCE` and these encode the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
-The `EmbFunctions.py` file contains helper functions for `encode_thread_change` and `decode_thread_change` to parse these commands for you.
+The `EmbFunctions.py` file contains helper functions for `encode_thread_change` and `decode_embroidery_command` to parse these commands for you.
 In all cases, `None` for a value is encoded as `0` ("thread 0" is encoded as 1) and means that there is no information about this.
 So, for example, a `DST` loaded `COLOR_CHANGE` will equal `COLOR_CHANGE unknown thread, unknown needle`.
 This allows the command sequence to explicitly declare that the information is not known, or to give the value if the value is known.

 There is a middle level command, `SET_CHANGE_SEQUENCE` that can be used to preset the thread change sequence.